Cinema and Film Festivals in Quebec: Scene, Venues, and Events

 PeriodAnnual, spring

-The Quebec en toutes lettres festival, primarily dedicated to literature, regularly incorporates screenings of films adapted from Quebec novels or inspired by the literary scene.
-This intersection between literature and cinema produces unique events, where the discussion about the film naturally becomes a discussion about the work from which it originates.
+The Québec en toutes lettres festival, mainly dedicated to literature, regularly includes screenings of films adapted from Quebec novels or inspired by the literary scene.
+This intersection between literature and cinema produces unique events, where the discussion about the film naturally becomes a discussion about the work it comes from.

 ThemeLiterature + cinema